 Table 2.10.
 I Density and Dimensional Requirements

-Ма aximum Impervio ous Surface (%) 80
+Ma aximum Impervio ous Surface (%) 80

-oor Area (sq ft) Unlimited
+Unlimited

 Local 20

-Collector 30
+Front or ROW Collector 30

-Hront or RINV Thoroughfare 40
+Thoroughfare 40

-Vand Sathacks (feet) Boulevard 50
+Vand Cathacks (foot) Trom of Row Tront of Row Trom of Row Boulevard 50

 Yard Setbacks (feet) Expressway 50

 Freeway 60

 Side 20

-Rear 20
+20

 Maximu m Height (feet) 72

-Accessory structures may be located in the side, rear or front yards and may be setback a minimum of five (5) feet from the side or rear property lines and ten (10) feet from the front or Right of Way (ROW).
+(1) Accessory structures may be located in the side, rear or front yards and may be setback a minimum of five (5) feet from the side or rear property lines and ten (10) feet from the front or Right of Way (ROW).